-Assessment is a continuous, planned process of identifying, gathering and interpreting information about the performance of learners, using various forms of assessment.
+Assessment is a continuous planned process of identifying, gathering and interpreting information about the performance of learners, using various forms of assessment.
 It involves four steps: generating and collecting evidence of achievement; evaluating this evidence; recording the findings and using this information to understand and thereby support the learner's development to improve the process of teaching and learning.

-The booklet is intended as a guide for the development of Hospitality Studies SBA tasks and SBA assessment.
-All the required grids, templates, assessment tools and recording sheets that align to the tasks within this booklet are available from the DBE Cloud.
+The booklet is intended as a guide for the development of Consumer Studies SBA tasks and SBA assessment.
 Guidance is given to Subject Advisors and Teachers with the emphasis on the three compulsory components of SBA tasks: